-It is believed that people are spending more time online due to the pandemic.
+During the pandemic the rise in people spending time online has significantly increased as they are not leaving home.
 App Annie has reported that the weekly time spent on apps has risen 20% since the pandemic on android devices and users are spending 15% more on purchasing iOS apps.
 So, why are people spending more time online?
 Possible explanations could include…

 • As more than 9 million people are expected to be furloughed, those not working will have much more free time on their hands to spend online.

-• As non-key workers are being asked to work from home, people will have more time to spend online as they do not have a daily commute and will perform even everyday tasks like grocery shopping and exercise with the help of online tools and apps.
+• As non-key workers are being asked to work from home rather than populating the offices/usual working environment; people will have more time to spend online as they do not have a daily commute; also they will perform everyday tasks like grocery shopping and exercise with the help of online tools and apps.

 How are people spending their time online?

-Consumer behaviour is changing online as people seek to replace businesses and services shut down by lockdown regulations through the internet.
+Consumer behaviour is changing online; people seek to replace businesses and services shut down by lockdown regulations through the internet.
 For example, since gyms have been closed down, interest in exercise-related content has risen by over 100%.
-It seems that individuals are increasingly focused on adding more years to their life during the pandemic, as interest in weight loss related content has decreased by 13%.
+There has been an increase in interest in weight loss related content has decreased by 13% as individuals are increasingly focused on adding more years to their life during this worldwide pandemic.

-One of the many problems people are facing during the pandemic is working from home and boredom, and this is reflected in consumer online behaviour.
+One of the many problems people are facing during the pandemic is working from home and boredom.
 For example, the sale of DIY products has risen 14% and the sale of electrical goods has risen 42% as people try to set up a productive workspace and fill their free time with DIY work.
 The sale of online clothes has fallen 27%, as people have fewer social occasions to wear clothes to.